ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-04-rgb-leds/04-lesson-04-functions.md

 ![makecode-rgb-led-function-22](assets/makecode-rgb-led-function-22.png)

-Select the `delay` block.
+Select the `pause` block.

 ![makecode-rgb-led-function-23](assets/makecode-rgb-led-function-23.png)

-Place the `delay` block after the `call red` block.
-Change the duration that red will stay on.
+Place the `pause` block after the `call red` block.
+Change the duration for which red will stay on.

 ![makecode-rgb-led-function-24](assets/makecode-rgb-led-function-24.png)